 Minors in the Liberal Arts may be selected from those listed below.
 A student pursuing a minor must complete four courses in one area from those listed below.
-Minor courses may satisfy free elective requirements only.
-A student must have on file a Declaration of Minor form, available online and in the Registrar's Office.
+Each student in a Bachelor of Science in Business Administration program must select one of the minors in liberal arts.
+Students may elect to add a second minor.
+Minor courses for a second minor may satisfy free elective requirements only.
+A student must submit a Declaration of Minor form, available online through the Registrar's page on the Nichols HUB.